sandyddinh/README/README.md

 The development plan was to start off with very basic HTML, no CSS, and a lot of JavaScript.
 Once most of the functionality was in place and working with the console, I focused on populating the DOM and HTML and CSS for visual effects.

-* Develop the Team object and minimum functions required to compare an input to a list of answers.
+* Develop the Team object and minimum functions required to compare user input to a list of answers.
 * Develop functions to keep track of points, strikes, answers, who's turn it is, etc.
-* Develop rest of functions (like stealing the points) to support the rules.
+* Develop rest of functions (like stealing the points) for all of the game scenarios.
-* Populate the DOM with all game information.
+* Populate the DOM.
 * Add some modals.
 * Style the game!